modweaver/bepinhecks-installer/README.md

 6. You can use the `Launch` button to start the game, if you have it on Steam.
 Otherwise, launch it as normal

+7. To install mods, add them to the `<game folder>/BepInHecks/plugins` directory.
+If the mod comes as a .zip file, you will have to extract it first.
+You can also drag-and-drop DLL and ZIP files into the installer window to add them, as long as the game path is configured.

-7. If you want to remove all mods and BepInHecks, click the `Uninstall` button at the bottom.
+8. If you want to remove all mods and BepInHecks, click the `Uninstall` button at the bottom.